ImColtonCurtis/LGH3/README.md

 ## Contact Information

-If you have any questions, feedback, or encounter any issues while playing Let's Get High 3, please feel free to contact us at nonothinggames@gmail.com.
+If you have any questions, feedback, or encounter any issues while playing Let's Get High 3, please feel free to contact us at imcoltoncurtis@gmail.com.
 We appreciate your support and are committed to making Let's Get High 3 a fun and enjoyable gaming experience for our players.
 Installation

 ## Feedback and Bug Reporting

 We welcome your feedback and suggestions to help us improve Let's Get High 3.
-If you encounter any bugs or issues while playing the game, please report them to us at nonothinggames@gmail.com.
+If you encounter any bugs or issues while playing the game, please report them to us at imcoltoncurtis@gmail.com.
 Please provide as much detail as possible, including the device you are using, the version of the game, and a description of the issue, so that we can investigate and address it promptly.

 ## Credits

-Let's Get High 3 is developed by No Nothing Games.
-We are a small independent game development team passionate about creating fun and challenging games for mobile devices.
-We would like to thank our dedicated team of developers, artists, and testers for their hard work and contribution to the game.
+Let's Get High 3 is developed by Colton Curtis.

 Thank you for choosing Let's Get High 3!
 Enjoy the nanogame compilation and have fun!